floridop/ldmx-containers/README.md

      / ...
   /libs               # folder with built software
      /<softwarename>  # binaries for specific software
+     /...
+  /tests              # folders where basic tests suggested by Lene are ran.
+                      #   one can inspect the logs in this folder to understand
+                      #   if the image built correctly.

+In the tests folder there is a script setupTestData.sh that prepares the test environment and runs the tests.
+Can be used to understand how to perform further testing.

 ## § 2.3 Perform the container build